JoelLeach/DotNet2Fox/README.md

 ```

 ## Deployment
-To deploy DotNet2Fox, you need to distribute and register FoxCOM.EXE.
+To deploy DotNet2Fox, additional work beyond publishing the .NET app is required.
+The VFP 9 SP2 runtimes must be installed and registered on the target machine.
+FoxCOM.exe also needs to distributed and registered.
 Registration is performed with the following command and needs to be executed with admin elevation/rights:

     FoxCOM.EXE /regserver